anowell/blog/portfolio.md

 **Co-creator** <date>Jan 2012 - Jan 2019</date>

+- Started small business in Mexico to help government-subsidized daycares in Mexico.
-Designed, implemented, tested, deployed, and maintained a production Rails service to manage government-subsidized daycares in Mexico.
-Responsible for everything from defining business objectives, designing user experience, implementing the service, and managing its infrastructure.
+- Designed, implemented, and maintained a production Rails service

 ---